uqmars/constitution/Constitution.md

 22.3 A special resolution is passed at a meeting if –

-* of the entitled members of The Club who vote in person or (if proxies are allowed) by proxy at a meeting, not less than three quarters (3/4) vote in favour of the resolution; and
+* of the Club Members who vote in person or (if proxies are allowed) by proxy at a meeting, not less than three quarters (3/4) vote in favour of the resolution; and
 * any additional requirements of the constitution relating to the passing of a special resolution have been met.

-22.4 A resolution is not to be considered to have been passed as a special resolution under sub-section (2) unless not less than twenty-one (21) days notice has been given in accordance with the rules to all of the entitled members of The Club specifying the intention to propose the resolution as a special resolution.
+22.4 A resolution is not to be considered to have been passed as a special resolution under sub-section (2) unless not less than twenty-one (21) days notice has been given in accordance with the rules to all Club Members specifying the intention to propose the resolution as a special resolution.

 22.5 At any meeting at which a special resolution is submitted, a declaration by the chairperson that the resolution has been carried is conclusive proof of the fact unless a poll is demanded.

-22.6 In this section "entitled member" means a member of The Club who is entitled under the rules of The Club to vote.

 ## 23 FUNDS AND ACCOUNTS